devbyaccident/Introduction-to-Terraform/exercises/05/README.md

 The above should show that you have a bucket now named `devint-[your student alias]-alt` that was created in the `us-west-2` region.

  *NOTE:* that at the beginning of the course we set the `AWS_DEFAULT_REGION` environment variable in your Cloud9 environment.
-Along with this variable and the access key and secret key, terraform will use these environment variables for the AWS provider as defaults unless you override them in the HCL provider stanza.
+Along with this variable and the access key and secret key, terraform will use these environment variables for the AWS provider as defaults unless you override them in the HCL provider block.

  We'll be looking more at using providers in other exercises as we move along.